Skip to main content

 Heat illness progresses through cramps (salt loss), to exhaustion (the body's cooling system is overwhelmed but still functioning), to heat stroke (the cooling system fails).
 In heat stroke, core temperature rises rapidly, sometimes 106°F or higher within 10 to 15 minutes.
 Proteins denature, cells across the body are damaged, and multi-organ failure can begin within an hour.
 Mortality of untreated heat stroke is high.
 Rapid cooling (ice water immersion, ice packs at neck/armpits/groin, cold IV fluids in hospital) is the only effective treatment.

-Sunscreen application is inadequate in real-world use for three reasons.
+Sunscreen falls short in everyday use for 3 reasons.
 First, people use about a third of the recommended amount; the lab-tested SPF assumes 2 mg/cm² of skin, which works out to about 1 ounce for an adult full body.
 Second, reapplication is skipped or delayed; after swimming, sweating, or toweling, much of the original layer is gone.
-Third, missed spots are universal (ears, back of the neck, lower back, tops of feet).
-The result is that an SPF 50 sunscreen often provides real-world protection closer to SPF 10 to 15.
+Third, missed spots are common (ears, back of the neck, lower back, tops of feet).
+The result is that an SPF 50 sunscreen often provides protection closer to SPF 10 to 15.

 Body composition and fitness directly affect heat tolerance.
 Higher body fat insulates the core and slows heat dissipation, raising heat illness risk in obese individuals.
 Higher aerobic fitness improves cardiovascular reserve and sweat efficiency.
 Sustained heat acclimatization (10 to 14 days of regular exposure) increases sweat rate, lowers sweat sodium concentration, and improves cardiac response, which is why the first hot day of summer is the most dangerous of the year for most people.